 Dr. Vincent is currently credentialed with the department of anesthesia, Vancouver Island Health Authority, and the University of British Columbia’s department of anesthesiology, pharmacology and therapeutics.
 He has served as a certified medical review officer (drug testing and compliance) and consultant with Acculab of Canada, Edgewood Health Network and Pegasus Recovery Solutions.
 Current affiliations and society memberships include: American Society of Addiction Medicine; International Society of Addiction Medicine; American Society of Interventional Pain Physicians; American Association of Medical Review Officers; and American Board of Disability Analysts.

 Dr. Paul Winston MD FRCPC

 CANOSC Co-Founder, Dr. Paul Winston is the President of the Canadian Association of Physical Medicine and Rehabilitation.
 Medical Director of Rehabilitation and Transitions for Island Health and Medical Lead of Rehabilitation Medicine at Victoria General Hospital.
-He is a clinical assistant professor with the University of British Columbia and the Island Medical Program.
+He is a clinical associate professor with the University of British Columbia and the Island Medical Program.
 Dr. Winston obtained his BSc. in Human Biology at the University of Toronto and his Medical Degree from the University of Western Ontario.
 He completed his residency in Physical Medicine and Rehabilitation at U of T and obtained his EMG exam diploma from the Canadian Neurological Sciences Foundation.
 Dr. Winston practices a wide physiatry practice, with both hospital based in-patient and out-patient neurorehabilitation medicine with a focus on spinal cord Injury, brain injury and spasticity management.
 He is Victoria based, but work at the UBC Multiple Sclerosis clinic and New West Rehab.